-Australians have been telling stories for thousands of years, from the Dreamtime stories of the creation of the indigenous world to today’s communication using mobile digital technology.
+Australians have been telling stories for thousands of years, from the Dreamtime stories of the creation of the Indigenous world to digitally produced contemporary narratives.

 These are stories of the land, of nature, of the city and the country, of experiences and ideas, of people and events – great and small.

-To understand this place and its people, writers and artists have told stories, using traditions and techniques from a wide range of disciplines.
-These include forms of fictional and non-fiction writing, photography, cinema and various forms of digital media.
+To understand this place and its people, writers and artists have told stories using traditions and techniques from diverse disciplines.
+These include forms of fiction and non-fiction writing, photography, cinema, and other digital media.

-In this course you will travel and experience Australia and add your voice as a storyteller.
+In this course you will be immersed – imaginatively, culturally and geographically – in Australia, and you’ll be challenged creatively to develop your voice as a storyteller.

 Create your own story

-The course covers the traditions of Australian storytelling, including Indigenous stories (past and present); Australian literature and cinema; the classic themes that have excited and challenged artists and writers over generations; critical contemporary issues in Australia.
+The course covers the traditions of Australian storytelling, including Indigenous stories (past and present), Australian literature and cinema, and critical contemporary issues in Australia.

-Students will be encouraged to develop their own narrative style and choose an appropriate genre and format to express it.
-Students who are technically proficient in a particular field (for example screen production, audio production or photography) may wish to create a story in that genre.
+You will be encouraged to develop your own narrative style and to choose an appropriate genre and form to work in.
+If you are technically proficient in a particular field (for example, in screen production, audio production, or photography), you may wish to create a story in one of those modes.
 But you don’t need to be a production specialist to undertake the course.
-If you can write and upload your experiences and thoughts and feelings, you are telling stories.
+If you can write and represent your experiences, thoughts and feelings, you are telling stories.

-The course involves classroom workshops and a 10-day regional tour of north-west Australia with its UNESCO-listed natural coastal wonders and its rugged interior.
-Along the way students will be required to consider the places, the experiences and the people they encounter.
+The course involves on-campus workshops and a 10-day regional tour of north-west Western Australia, with its UNESCO-listed natural coastal wonders and its rugged interior.
+Along the way you’ll be encouraged to reflect on the places, the experiences and the people you encounter.

 The 10-day tour

-The region, called the Pilbara is rugged, hot and dusty, yet will mesmerise you with its beauty and splendour.
-The mountainous outcrops are the oldest on earth and they will impress you with their majesty.
-The Pilbara also has some of the most hardy fauna and flora and you may come across a shy rock wallaby, the perentie lizard, the grey and the red kangaroo and many other unique animals.
+The Pilbara, the region where you’ll be spending some time, is rugged, hot and dusty, yet will mesmerise you with its beauty and splendour.
+The mountainous outcrops are the oldest on earth, impressive in their majesty.
+The Pilbara also has some of the most hardy fauna and flora, and you may come across a shy rock wallaby, the perentie lizard, the grey and the red kangaroo, and other animals unique to Australia.

-Undoubtedly, the highlight of the tour where you will draw inspiration from is Karijini National Park.
-Hidden amongst Western Australia’s mining towns, this area is untouched and pristine in beauty.
-So remote, you will truly feel in the middle of nowhere and at the same time feel like staying forever.
-The gorges, sparkling freshwater pools and landscape will simply take your breath away and have to be seen to be believed.
+Undoubtedly, the highlight of the tour is Karijini National Park.
+Hidden among Western Australia’s mining towns, this area is pristine.
+The gorges, sparkling freshwater pools, and awe-inspiring landscape will simply take your breath away.

 These details are subject to change, but you can expect: